 Merchant — Any business that sells goods and services is a merchant.
-But when it comes to the credit card industry, we want to focus on those who consider credit cards an acceptable form of payment.
+But, when it comes to the credit card industry, we want to focus on those who consider credit cards an acceptable form of payment.
 By opening a merchant account with a credit card processor, they can accept debit and credit cards for any goods and services they may be providing.

-Card associations — Visa, Mastercard and other card associations are not responsible for issuing cards or maintaining merchant accounts.
-Instead, they oversee financial institutions, ISOs and membership service providers by making sure credit processing and electronic payments are working as expected.
+Card associations — Visa, Mastercard, and other card associations are not responsible for issuing cards or maintaining merchant accounts.
+Instead, they oversee financial institutions, ISOs, and membership service providers by making sure credit processing and electronic payments are working as expected.

 Next, the information gets sent to the card network, such as Visa or Mastercard, which acts as a middleman between the customer and their bank.

-Step 2: Authentication Once the consumer’s preferred bank receives the request, they double-check to ensure the purchase is not fraudulent, and that the customer has sufficient funds to complete the payment.
-Banks can typically detect issues including insufficient funds, maximized credit limit or a suspected non-authorized user.
-Once they have conducted their tests, they send a signal back to the payment processor and then to the credit card reader or terminal.
+Step 2: Authentication — Once the consumer’s preferred bank receives the request, they ensure the purchase is not fraudulent and that the customer has sufficient funds to complete the payment.
+Banks can typically detect issues, including insufficient funds, maximized credit limit, or a non-authorized user.
+Once they have checked that the transaction is valid and secure, they send the information back to the payment processor and then to the credit card reader or terminal.

 If you are a business owner seeking a smarter way to handle credit or debit card transactions, National Retail Solutions is a one-stop shop for everything you need to grow your business in a competitive retail market.
-We offer a network of services and packages to make the transaction process as easy as possible for both the merchant and the customer.
+We offer a network of services and packages to make the transaction process as easy for the merchant and the customer.
 Our systems work with all major credit cards, including:

 We also allow the use of other means of transactions, such as:

 NRS offers two different low-rate options, including a simple flat rate that does not leave you guessing what the final payment price will be, and custom rate options for businesses that process over $10,000 a month in credit card transactions.
 We work to save you money and find the best possible option for your particular operation.
 Deciding to go with NRS provides additional benefits.
 A three-year agreement will provide you with a free credit card reader as an added value and a thank you.
-Credit card processing for small business does not need to be a headache.
+Credit card processing for small businesses does not need to be a headache.
 If you want to see what specifically NRS can do for you, a free quote is just a click away.

-In addition to hardware, the software that comes with NRS’ POS system makes it easy to monitor your business’ expenses and customers’ purchasing behavior to provide insight to stay ahead of your competitors.
+In addition to hardware, the software that comes with NRS’ POS system makes it easy to monitor your business expenses and customers’ purchasing behavior to provide insight to stay ahead of your competitors.
 Some of the features include: